-Contained means that the center of the object is within the polygon formed by the grasper links and palm and $L_{open}$ is the largest possible object that could escape the grasp~\cite{bircher2019design}.
-Points where \eqref{eq: proximalVectorLoop} - \eqref{eq: normalContactDistal} are satisfied but \eqref{eq: contactWrenchHull} is not imply that the object is still evolving towards its final grasp, since we do not have force closure.
-In these cases, we assume the object is quasistatically evolving along the path of least resistance (i.e., following energy gradients).
+If a part is said to be ``contained" it means that the center of the part is within the polygon formed by the gripper links and palm and $L_{open}$ (see Fig.~\ref{figure: gripper parameters}B) describes the largest possible part that could escape the grasp~\cite{bircher2019design}.
+Points where~\eqref{eq: proximal vector loop} -~\eqref{eq: normal contact distal link} are satisfied but~\eqref{eq: contact force hull} is not imply that the part is still evolving towards its final grasp, since we do not have force closure.
+In these cases, we assume the part is evolving along the path of least resistance (i.e., following energy gradients).
 Stable points consist of both caged and tip prehension grasps; we did not consider form closure grasps in our characterizations.